 The majority of businesses rely on hundreds, if not thousands, of documents to carry out their daily operations.
 These documents are often sent between departments, workers, patients, and suppliers for approvals, signatures, and changes.

-Using a document management system to simplify document-centric activities may have a significant benefit on your company’s operations.
+Using a document management system to simplify document workflows may have a significant benefit on your company’s operations.

 9- Improve document indexing